kevhen/CryptoCrawler/PITCHME.md

 @title[Docker]

 #### Docker
-- virtualization software
-- Virtualized Containers for each Microservice
+- Virtualized Containers for each part of the software -
--

 +++